someone is “controlling,” we experience him/her as a person who applies

 example, parents sometimes have difficulty setting reasonable limits for their

-teens, or recognizing when they become capable of planning their own
+teens, or recognizing when the teens become more capable of planning their own

 a partner (or even a boss) genuinely believes s/he has a superior understanding